slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game: you lose by default.
 That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!», it means they’ve stopped thinking.'*

 > *'I find for myself that my first thought is never my best thought.
-My first thought is always someone else's; it's always what I've already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*
+My first thought is always someone else’s; it’s always what I've already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

-> *'If everybody is thinking alike, then somebody isn't thinking.' -- George S. Patton Jr.*
+> *'If everybody is thinking alike, then somebody isn’t thinking.' -- George S. Patton Jr.*

-> *'When you do as everyone else does, don't be surprised when you get what everyone else gets.' -- Peter Kaufman*
+> *'When you do as everyone else does, don’t be surprised when you get what everyone else gets.' -- Peter Kaufman*

 > *'Great things are not accomplished by those who yield to trends and fads and popular opinion.' -- Jack Kerouac*

 Despite being easier to recognise stupidity in others than ourselves, don’t take for granted that others are acting stupid.
 Common sense is not so common.

-> *'Don't ever take a fence down until you know the reason why it was put up.' -- John F. Kennedy, paraphrasing G.K.Chesterton*
+> *'Don’t ever take a fence down until you know the reason why it was put up.' -- John F. Kennedy, paraphrasing G.K.Chesterton*

 > *'Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»'*